See the Story Index for Wael Abdelgawad’s other stories.

 When Dr. Ehab was gone, I picked up the envelope full of cash and stared at it.
 Ten thousand dollars.
 It was mostly hundred dollar bills, with what looked like five hundred in twenties.
 It was heavy in my hand.

 I’d had all these ideas for what I could do with this much money.
 Now, however, there was no time for any of that.
 In a missing persons case, time was critical.
 The longer the person was missing, the colder the trail got.
-Angie and Anna might have been missing for as much as a week.

 Opening the locked drawer in my desk, I removed my camera, handheld camcorder, binoculars, flashlight, and digital voice recorder, and stuffed them all in a threadbare school backpack.
 I added a few pairs of socks and underwear and a change of clothes.